kayleedial/my386blog/_posts/2023-03-16-data-collection.md

 toms = pd.DataFrame(columns=['Title', 'Tomato Score', 'Year', 'Critic Review'])
 ```

-This is where the true webscraping happens.
-These six steps walk through the code below.
+This is where the true web scraping happens.
+These six steps walk through the code you can find below.

 1. The code starts by iterating through the list of URLs.
 For each URL in the list, it sends a GET request using the requests library and saves the response as a variable.